Skip to main content

 Indoors

 • Plug electronic devices, such as cable boxes, printers and TVs, into power strips to turn off when not in use.
-Smart power strips make it an easy task to save money.
+Smart power strips make it an easy task to save money when you don't want to unplug multiple devices.

 • Turn computers and monitors off when not in use.